 Ryerson Aboriginal Student Services provides a culturally supportive environment and specialized services for Aboriginal, Metis and Inuit students on campus.

-Ryerson Athletics is home to the Rams!
+Ryerson Athletics, external link is home to the Rams!
 Why not try out for a varsity team, or support your fellow Rams by attending the games?
 You can also take advantage of our state-of-the-art athletic facilities by using the fitness centre or by joining intramural teams or sports clubs.

 Ryerson University Library and Archives provides access to print and electronic collections, and offers services which include computer labs, study rooms, audio-visual resources and research assistance.
 Library tours and workshops are available starting in August.

 When: All summer

 More than 1000 students find paid positions on campus each year!
 Many of these students are employed through the Career Boost program which offers financial support and valuable work experience in academic, administrative and student service departments.
 To be eligible for the Career Boost program, you must be eligible for OSAP or an out-of-province loan, and be a full-time undergraduate student.

 Visit Jobs on Campus for details on Career Boost program eligibility and how to apply.